eleith/emailjs/Readme.md

  - supports utf-8 headers and body

 ## REQUIRES
- - access to an SMTP Server (ex: gmail)
+ - auth access to an SMTP Server
+ - if your service (ex: gmail) uses two-step authentication, use an applicaiton specific password

 ## EXAMPLE USAGE - text only emails